top of page

 • Assessment.
 Tests provide a way for instructors to measure student learning.

 • Retention.
 The act of studying for a test helps students retain and understand the material.
 Suppose, for example, the student reads Plato's Apology in September; by December, now that the student is reading Sartre, the Apology is a distant memory.
 Studying for the final exam creates an environment where the student must think about Plato and Sartre together.
-The act of revisiting the earlier learning also helps the student retain the information.
+The act of revisiting the earlier material also helps the student retain the information.
 Some instructors disdain tests and rely solely on papers because tests primarily focus on lower level thinking.
 TΦ101 does not agree, arguing the act of studying for a test, regardless of how valid the test is, is a positive learning experience for students.
+Further, tests can be devised that require higher level thinking, and in the age of large language models, the in person paper and pencil test is making a significant comeback.
+When students know they ultimately have a test on material, I find that they are more likely to keep up with the course material as the semester progresses.

 Types of Test: